Mah6od/MyDjango-practice/README.md

-*Day 7: now i have better understanding of Django and its environment. css & html is out of my league for now :)) at this point, i prefer to keep focus on Django concepts rather than css & html.
+*Day 7: now i have better understanding of Django and its environment. css & html is out of my league for now :)) it's easy to catch though, but at this point, i prefer to keep focus on main concept, rather than css & html